 Preparation is closely linked with the needs of schools and the instructional decisions new teachers face in the classroom.
+Yes

 Prospective special education teachers are prepared in core academic subjects and to instruct in core academic subjects.
+Yes

 Prospective general education teachers are prepared to provide instruction to students with disabilities.

+Prospective general education teachers are prepared to provide instruction to limited English proficient students.
 Yes

-Prospective general education teachers are prepared to provide instruction to limited English proficient students.

 Prospective general education teachers are prepared to provide instruction to students from low-income families.
+Yes

 Prospective teachers are prepared to effectively teach in urban and rural schools, as applicable.
-Yes

-Describe your institution' s most successful strategies in meeting the assurances listed above:
+Describe your institution's most successful strategies in meeting the assurances listed above:

 Educator preparation at ASU is a wholly standards-based program.
-First and foremost, all programs are developed from state standards and approved by the Texas Education Agency (TEA).
-The degrees are approved by the Texas Higher Education Coordinating Board (THECB).
-Additionally, many of ASU' s Educator Preparation program areas also ascribe to and meet standards from national professional associations.
+All programs are developed from state standards and approved by the Texas Education Agency (TEA).
+ASU's degrees are approved by the Texas Higher Education Coordinating Board (THECB).
+Many of ASU's Educator Preparation program areas also ascribe to and meet standards from national professional associations.
 All preparation programs infuse the expectations from Texas public school standards as well as the Texas Essential Knowledge of Skills (TEKS) and the State of Texas Assessment of Academic Readiness (STAAR) measures of achievement and accountability.
 All program experiences, coursework, assignments, and field experiences, are aligned with standards and expectations, proficiencies, and outcomes delineated for all teacher certification areas.
 In this regard, the entire preparation program is held accountable.

 The development of teacher candidates in the Educator Preparation Program (EPP) is progressive and cumulative.
 Candidates are assessed at numerous key points in their academic and pedagogical programs.
-The final application and reflection experience, supervised student teaching is evaluated over a fourteen-week experience in diverse school settings with diverse learners.
-To evaluate clinical teaching, ASU has adopted the Texas Beginning Educator Support System (TxBESS), a framework for preparation of educators, evaluation of teachers' knowledge and skills, and support for emerging professionals.
-The components of the TxBESS framework focus first on the learner and the school community.
-Educator candidates gather descriptive and demographic information about their learners and schools.
-Then they apply this information when incorporating standards and expectations for instruction and assessment of learners.
-Planning, analysis, and reflection are evident in every aspect of the candidate teacher' s emerging competence.
-Observation and evaluation by a highly qualified classroom teacher and supervision by university personnel occurs formally in four benchmark conference sessions where strengths and areas for improvement are discussed with the candidate and where the candidate demonstrates his or her effect on student learning.
+The final applications and reflection experience, supervised clinical teaching is evaluated over a fourteen-week experience in diverse school settings with diverse learners.
+To evaluate clinical teaching, ASU has adopted the Interstate Teacher Assessment and Support Consortium (InTASC) model core teaching standards that outline what teachers should know and be able to do ensuring every K-12 student reaches the goal of being ready to enter college or the workforce in today's world.
+These standards outline the common principles and foundations of teaching practice, cutting across all subject areas and grade levels, which are necessary to improve student achievement.

+Educator candidates gather descriptive and demographic information abut their learners and schools.
+Then they apply this information when incorporating standards, expectations for instruction, and assessment of learners.
+Planning, analysis, and reflection are evident in every aspect of the candidates' emerging competence.
+Observations and evaluations by a highly qualified classroom teacher and supervision by university personnel occurs formally in four benchmark conference sessions where strengths and areas for improvement are discussed with the candidate and where the candidate demonstrates his or her effect on student learning.

-ASU' s Educator Preparation Program is a learner-centered model rather than a traditional teacher development model.
+ASU's Educator Preparation Program is a learner-centered model rather than a traditional teacher development model.
 Candidates analyze the effects and impact of their instructional plans and decisions and make new plans reflective of student achievement and needs.

 Candidates in the EPP have specific course content and experiences in the areas of Special Education.
 At the elementary preparation level, all candidates are required to complete a semester course in exceptionalities.
-Then, experiences with special needs students are infused into other program courses and field settings.
+Then, experiences with special needs students are infused into our program courses and field settings.
 At the secondary preparation level candidates also complete content and experiences focused on exceptional learners.
 Some candidates choose to add All-level Special Education certification to their preparation programs.
 These candidates have multiple experiences and specialization in teaching learners with special needs.